netxms/netxms-doc/admin/appendix.rst

     - Description
     - Default Value
   * - CodePage
-    - Code page used by NetXMS server.
+    - Code page used by |product_name| server.
 Has no effect on Windows or if server was compiled without iconv support.
     - Depends on your system, usually ISO8859-1
   * - CreateCrashDumps
     - Control creation of server's crash dumps.
 Possible values: yes or no. Has effect only on Windows platforms.